JetBrains/teamcity-documentation/topics/authentication-modules.md

 * __GitLab.com__ and __GitLab CE/EE__: Allow authenticating using an existing GitLab.com account.
 Allow limiting access to members of a [GitLab group](https://docs.gitlab.com/ee/user/group/).
 * __Bitbucket Cloud__: Allows authenticating using an existing Bitbucket Cloud account.
 * (In terms of TeamCity 2021.2 EAP) __JetBrains Space__: Allows authenticating using an existing [JetBrains Space](https://www.jetbrains.com/space/) account.
+* (In terms of TeamCity 2021.2 EAP) __Azure DevOps__: Allows authenticating with an existing Azure AD account via OAuth 2.0.

 Refer to [Configuring Authentication Settings](configuring-authentication-settings.md) for specific _authentication modules'_ configuration.
 See also [Accessing Server by HTTP](accessing-server-by-http.md) page for details about accessing a server from your scripts using _Token-Based Authentication_ or _basic HTTP authentication_.